Radio Link to Radio's homepage

 • Got the nickname "Radio" because he was always seen carrying a transistor radio.

-• Radio still shares a bedroom with his younger brother "Cool Rock," George Allan Kennedy who is also mentally disabled
+• Lives with his niece Jackie and his younger brother "Cool Rock," George Allan Kennedy who is also mentally disabled.

 Listening to Radio